Skip to content

-Alice Dreger is an American historian and self-styled “hermaphrodite monger” best known for exploiting people with differences of sex development and promoting disease models to describe these traits.
+Alice Dreger is an American historian and self-styled “hermaphrodite monger” best known for exploiting people with variations of sex characteristics and promoting disease models to describe these traits.
+Dreger is a key historical figure in repathologizing intersex people through promoting the disease model “disorders of sex development.”

 Dreger calls this community and their traits: